allysonkate/allysonkate.github.io/_posts/2014-06-08-ipsum-click.md

 ![Comedy Hack Day](/images/Ipsum1.png)

-In 2015 I had the absolute pleasure to be accepted to participate in Chicago's first [Comedy Hack Day](http://comedyhackday.com "Comedy Hack Day"), a hackathon started by [Cultivated Wit](http://www.cultivatedwit.com/ "Cultivated Wit") in SF.
+In 2015 I had the absolute pleasure of being accepted to participate in Chicago's first [Comedy Hack Day](http://comedyhackday.com "Comedy Hack Day"), a hackathon started by [Cultivated Wit](http://www.cultivatedwit.com/ "Cultivated Wit") in SF.
 By far one of the most incredible weekends of my year.
 I laughed and learned an incredible amount with our diverse group.

 ![Comedy Hack Day](/images/Ipsum_Click.png)